 After putting everything back on, and flashing the 980Ti BIOS with new fan speeds, I went and run Furmark to see how the Noctua fans perform.
 One word: poor.
 At max RPM, which is around 1210RPM, the temp shoots right up to 81C without OC.
 It simply thermal throttle with OC even if I set the temperature limit to the maximun 91C.
 Things looks better in real world gaming test.
 I fired up The Division and with my CPU OC to 4.4GHz and 980Ti OC, the fans seems to be keeping the GPU temp around 80C.

-Noise wise, at max RPM, they definitely sounds a lot more quiet than the Corsair pairs as they need to spin at around 1800RPM to get identical cooling performance.
+Noise wise, at max RPM, they definitely sounds a lot quieter than the Corsair pairs as they need to spin at around 1800RPM to get identical cooling performance.
 Since the SP120 is far more quiet than the stock reference 980Ti fan, the NF-P12 is almost like silent even at full speed.
-I wonder how does the Industrial F-12 at 2000RPM.
-For now it doesn’t thermal throttle, I’ll stick with the P12.

 Since the P12’s cooling performance isn’t ideal, I went and ordered a pair of NF-F12.
 I swapped out the P12 and use the F12 for cooling the GPU, and use the pair of P12 to cool the CPU.

 The P12 does a great job cooling the CPU!
 At full speed, it is much quieter than SP120 and it is able to keep my i5 3570k overclocked to 4.4GHz below 85C.
 The added 300rpm of the F12 doesn’t really improve the situation on the GPU front.
 The 980Ti still thermal throttle and I don’t know why.